By the end of this section, you will be able to:

 Visual studies of Mercury’s indistinct surface markings were once thought to indicate that the planet kept one face to the Sun (as the Moon does to Earth).
 Thus, for many years, it was widely believed that Mercury’s rotation period was equal to its revolution period of 88 days, making one side perpetually hot while the other was always cold.

 Radar observations of Mercury in the mid-1960s, however, showed conclusively that Mercury does not keep one side fixed toward the Sun.
 If a planet is turning, one side seems to be approaching Earth while the other is moving away from it.
 The resulting Doppler shift spreads or broadens the precise transmitted radar-wave frequency into a range of frequencies in the reflected signal (Figure 9.21).
 The degree of broadening provides an exact measurement of the rotation rate of the planet.

 Mercury’s period of rotation (how long it takes to turn with respect to the distant stars) is 59 days, which is just two-thirds of the planet’s period of revolution.
 Subsequently, astronomers found that a situation where the spin and the orbit of a planet (its year) are in a 2:3 ratio turns out to be stable.
-(See Figure 9.21 for more on the effects of having such a long day on Mercury.)
+(See What a Difference a Day Makes for more on the effects of having such a long day on Mercury.)

 Mercury, being close to the Sun, is very hot on its daylight side; but because it has no appreciable atmosphere, it gets surprisingly cold during the long nights.
 The temperature on the surface climbs to 700 K (430 °C) at noontime.
 After sunset, however, the temperature drops, reaching 100 K (–170 °C) just before dawn.
 (It is even colder in craters near the poles that receive no sunlight at all.)
 The range in temperature on Mercury is thus 600 K (or 600 °C), a greater difference than on any other planet.